navid-m/flame/README.md

 # Flame

-High-level music and audio sequencing library for Nim.
+High-level music and audio synthesis and sequencing library for Nim.

 ## Features